azamsharp/azamsharp.github.io/_posts/testing.md

 ### User Registration (Client)

-Our next step is to implement the registration logic on the client side (SwiftUI).
-The communication between the client and the server will be handled by a network layer.
-The implementation of HTTPClient is shown below:
+After validating the functionality of our registration endpoint, our next step will be to shift our focus to the client side.
+Rather than creating distinct network functions for various requests, such as login, registration, and fetching courses, we'll streamline our approach by introducing a JSON HTTPClient.
+This HTTPClient will take on the responsibility of handling network requests and delivering the model data to the caller.
+You can find the implementation details of the HTTPClient below:

 ``` swift
 struct HTTPClient {